Marketing and Discount

 To avoid this, businesses must balance credibility with strategy.
 Anchors should feel believable and be supported by clear benefits or features that justify the price difference.

-Examples of Price Anchoring in Action
+Price Anchoring Examples in Action

 Here are a number of companies that use price anchoring: